 The commission is for creators with a track record in dance filmmaking and is designed to challenge, resonate and engage with screen dance.

-All five new Australian dance films are available for viewing on demand below and on our YouTube channel.
+All 2022 Dance.Focus films are now available to watch on demand below or on our YouTube Channel

 Depart 222 by Axis (Jess Minas & Gem Ivens) (SA)